 > Avoid going outside

-If you are within 50 km of the fires, the fire department advises avoiding going outdoors in order to minimise your exposure to the smoke.
+If you are within 50 km of the fires, the fire department advises to avoid going outdoors in order to minimise your exposure to the smoke.
 Prevent the contaminated air from entering your home by closing the windows.
 This is especially important for people who are at-risk - young children, elderly folks, and those who have conditions like asthma, COPD or a heart condition, which can really trigger fire smoke health symptoms.

 Make sure to keep up-to-date on the status of the fires.
 Radio broadcasts, reports from local authorities, and mobile apps can give you live updates.
 Many of these platforms will also give you reports on the air quality.